DiamondGotCat/Azuki.ai/README.md

 **"あずき" is "Red beans"** in the English.

 ## Why does Azuki.ai work?
-1. Load GPT2 and That Tokenizer.
+1. Load GPT2 and that Tokenizer.
 2. Add dataset for fine tuning, and Training Model using That.
 3. Extract New Model.
 4. Complete!
 This is all you need!